MURPHY'S LAW:

 Churchill's commentary on man:

-Man will occasionally stumble over the truth, but most of the time he will pick himself up and continue on.
+Man will occasionally stumble over the truth, but most of

 The ultimate Law: